dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 Vue Native is a mobile framework made for building native mobile apps using Vue.js.
 It acts as a wrapper around **React Native** APIs, which allows you to use Vue.js to compose rich mobile User Interfaces.
 For APIs that React Native does not support, you have to write **"bridges"** in the platform's native code or install external plugins.

-Being younger than Vue-NativeScript, it has a smaller community and adoption, but is nonetheless growing as well.
+Being younger than NativeScript-Vue, it has a smaller community and adoption, but is nonetheless growing as well.

 <useful-links>
 <useful-links-section title="Official">